John Leveson-Gower, 1st Baron Gower

+John Leveson-Gower, 1st Baron Gower PC (17 January 1674 – 31 August 1709), styled Sir John Leverson-Gower, 5th Baronet, from 1691–1703, was an English peer and politician from the Leveson-Gower family.
+His four sons served in parliament.

+Biography

-John Leveson-Gower, 1st Baron Gower PC (7 January 1675 – 31 August 1709) was a member of the Leveson-Gower family.
-He was the son of Sir William Leveson-Gower, 4th Baronet and his wife Jane Granville.
-He was born in Sittenham, Yorkshire.
+Leveson-Gower was born in Sittenham, Yorkshire.
+He was the eldest and only surviving son of Sir William Leveson-Gower, 4th Baronet and his wife, Lady Jane Granville.
 His maternal grandparents were John Granville, 1st Earl of Bath and his wife Jane Wyche, daughter of Sir Peter Wyche.

-Career

 John Leveson-Gower was Tory MP for Newcastle-under-Lyme, 1692–1703.
 He was created Baron Gower of Sittenham in the County of York on 16 March 1703.
 He was made member of the Privy Council from 1702 to 1707, and he was appointed Chancellor of the Duchy of Lancaster from 1702 to 1706.
 He was Commissioner of the Union in 1706.
-He died on 31 August 1709 in Belvoir Castle, Grantham, Lincolnshire.

-Family
+Marriage and issue

-John married Lady Catherine Manners (1675–1722), daughter of John Manners, 1st Duke of Rutland and his third wife Catherine Noel, in September 1692.
-They had six children:
+In September 1692, Sir John married Lady Catherine Manners (1675–1722), daughter of John Manners, 1st Duke of Rutland and his third wife, Catherine Noel.
+They had seven children: